zakaria-menacer/classroom-api/README.md

 ### 2. Create Okta Application
-1. Go to your Okta dashboard and create a new application of type Native.
+1. Go to your Okta dashboard and create a new application.
+2. Choose OIDC - OpenID Connect as a sign-in method.
+3. Select Native Application as Application type.
-2. Configure the settings needed.
+4. Configure the settings needed.
-3. Note down the Client ID, Client Secret, and organization URL.
+5. Note down the Client ID, Client Secret, and organization URL.
-4. Note down the api key token from security section.
+6. Go to the security section and note down the API key token.

+<u>**Note:**</u> If you plan to use the login endpoint provided in this API, follow these additional steps:

+1. After creating the application, go to the **General Settings** in your Okta application.
+   - In the **Grant type** subsection, ensure you check **Resource Owner Password**.

+2. Navigate to the **Sign-On** section.
+   - Edit the **Authentication Policy** and set it to **Password only**.

 ### 3. Environment Setup
 Create a `.env` file in the root of your project with the following variables: